sharib-vision/EDD2020/README.md

 #### Regarding data formats
 [1] Class labels with bounding boxes are provided for the detection task

 [2] Image masks per region annotation is provided in the form of '.tif' format with 255 gray values for TPs.
-`MaskFileFormat: FileName_ClassLabel_#Region.tif`
+`MaskFileFormat: FileName_ClassLabel_mask.tif`

 [3] Both bounding boxes and sematic segmentation includes same class labels